techsd/ISP4520-Zephyr-Examples/UPDATE.md

 2. **Add `EXAMPLE.md`**: This file will provide practical examples of using components and scenarios.
 3. **Add `DIAGRAM.md`**: This file will include visual diagrams of architecture, sequence, and deployment.
 4. **Add `ARCHITECTURE.md`**: This file will provide a deep analysis of the project structure, description of files, components, dependencies, and configurations.
+5. **Add `SETUP.md`**: This file will provide instructions for setting up the environment for the project 'ISP4520-Zephyr-Examples', including initializing the workspace, modifying keys, building the application, and flashing the device.

 ## List of Operations